 Column name mangling#

-column names.
-Index labels are more tricky because they might be non-unique.
+makes the names SQL-compatible.
+Index labels are more tricky because they might be

-Indexes are represented as regular columns, and we have to perform a special
+non-unique.
+Indexes are represented as regular columns, and we have to perform a

 transform our frame (i.e. its Arrow table) into